-Using methods of bladder training, including voiding at regular intervals to help form a pattern is often the best course of action for people suffering from urge and overflow incontinence.
+Using methods of bladder training, including voiding at regular intervals to help form a pattern, is often the best course of action for people suffering from urge and overflow incontinence.
 This helps to condition the muscles needed to urinate and trains them to urinate at the right time.

-Diet and Lifestyle
+Diet and lifestyle

-In an infection of the urinary tract is the cause of the symptoms, antibiotic medications such as trimethoprim are indicated to eradicate the infection.
+If a UTI is the cause of the symptoms, antibiotic medications such as trimethoprim are indicated to eradicate the infection.
 At the resolution of the infection, symptoms usually resolve.

 The muscles of the urinary tract can be strengthened with the use of electrical stimulation to the lower pelvic area.
-Electrodes are temporarily placed in vagina or rectum to stimulate muscular contraction, which can help patients to regain voluntary control of the muscles.
+Electrodes are temporarily placed in the vagina or rectum to stimulate muscular contraction, which can help patients to regain voluntary control of the muscles.

 Bladder repositioning may be useful for women suffering from stress incontinence, which can be caused by movement of the urethra toward the vagina.
-Surgical procedures allow this to be repositioned to hold the bladder up and preventing leakage of urine.
+Surgical procedures allow this to be repositioned to hold the bladder up and prevent leakage of urine.

 Marshall-Marchetti-Krantz is a procedure for stress incontinence that involves the insertion of a catheter into the bladder to drain the urine, followed by stitches inserted to the bladder neck to support the area and help the patient gain control of urine flow.

 A sling can be inserted to support the bladder and substitute for weak pelvic muscles in the treatment of stress incontinence.
 Comprised of a mesh material, the sling supports the urinary tract to successfully improve symptoms of incontinence.